Important calendar events

 Even though both the Fed and the BOE have brought their benchmark interest rates to 1%, investors see the Fed adopting a more decisive approach towards tackling rising inflation rates than the more hesitant BOE.
 We are starting to see a divergence between Fed and BOE policies, with the Fed moving towards a more aggressive economic tightening by raising its interest rate by 50 bp, versus the 25 bp of BOE’s interest raise.
 The difference between the Fed’s and the BOE’s stance has been driving the sterling down and propping up the dollar.

-Several economic data are scheduled to be released this week for the sterling, including CB Leading Index, Annual CPI and Core CPI, Monthly PPI Input and Output, and Monthly Retail Sales.
+Several economic data are scheduled to be released this week for the sterling, including CB Leading Index, Annual CPI, Core CPI, Monthly PPI Input and Output, and Monthly Retail Sales.
 The release of the Annual CPI data is eagerly awaited by market participants, as these are key indicators of consumer inflation.
 With inflation rates reaching record highs in the UK, inflation data may affect the BOE’s policy.
-Markets typically react to news of high inflation in favour of the currency, as high inflation rates should increase the probability of the BOE moving towards a more hawkish direction.
+Markets typically react to news of high inflation in favor of the currency, as high inflation rates should increase the probability of the BOE moving towards a more hawkish direction.
 Current economic conditions however are fragile, and soaring inflation rates add more pressure to struggling British households, which could lead the BOE to move towards alleviating the cost of living in the UK.

 In addition, several MPC Members are due to deliver speeches this week.
 Their speeches may cause some volatility for the sterling as they may provide insight into the BOE’s future monetary policy direction.